azizBouchtaoui/azizBouchtaoui/README.md

 * I believe in **creating opportunities** instead of waiting for them.
 I like  learning new technologies so that I can use them while **solving the problems**.
 I follow the **'Learn-Share-Learn'** approach to improve my skills.
 I haven't created any community but I am part of many of them.

 * I really enjoy learning languages and frameworks like ReactJS and React Native, NodeJS, DENOJS... :wink:, And  i like MERN Stack :heart_eyes:.
-As well as i have some experience in Contribution to the design and production of a 3D application in the Biomarine field in c# unity :video_game:
+As well as i have some experience in Contribution to the design and production of a 3D application in the Biomarine field in c# unity :video_game:.

 * :round_pushpin: for more details about my career 🎓: